COVID-19 Resources

 Is now a good time to buy a home?

-If your job has not been impacted by the government shutdown you should certainly buy a home right now.
+If your job has not been impacted by the pandemic you should certainly buy a home right now.

 The inventory is at historic lows.
 You will face competition from other buyers, but we can show you how to win in this competitive market.